 Two-Step Egg Introduction for the Prevention of Egg Allergy in High Risk Infants with Eczema (PETIT)

-One of the most confusing things from the studies before the PETIT Study was that many babies, especially those with eczema, seemed to react to uncooked eggs while they could tolerate baked eggs.
+One of the most confusing things from the studies before the PETIT Study was that many babies, especially those with eczema, seemed to react to uncooked eggs while they could tolerate boiled eggs.

-So the PETIT Study asked, “what if we tried to prevent egg allergies by always starting with baked eggs?”
+So the PETIT Study asked, “what if we tried to prevent egg allergies by always starting with boiled eggs?”

 How did the PETIT Study work?

-Babies in the egg group ate baked egg powder every day from 6 months to 9 months of age and then increased the amount from 9 to 12 months of age.
+Babies in the egg group ate hard boiled egg powder every day from 6 months to 9 months of age and then increased the amount from 9 to 12 months of age.

 PETIT Study Results

-Babies did not react to the baked egg, and were safely able to eat them.
-Starting with baked egg was determined to be 15 times safer for babies than introducing raw or lightly cooked (scrambled / fried) egg.
-Once babies spent a couple months eating baked egg, they were able to safely transition to cooked egg around 10 months old.
+Babies did not react to the boiled egg, and were safely able to eat them.
+Starting with boiled egg was determined to be 15 times safer for babies than introducing raw or lightly cooked (scrambled / fried) egg.
+Once babies spent a couple months eating boiled egg, they were able to safely transition to cooked egg around 10 months old.